stefaneichert/OpenLidarToolbox/README.md

 # **Dependencies**
 Open LiDAR Toolbox are a "shell" that uses several excellent tools under the hood: GDAL, GRASS, QGIS native tools, LAStools, Whitebox Tools and RVT.
 Therefore, the following plug-ins must be installed before the Open LiDAR Toolbox: LAStools, Whitebox Tools and RVT.
 While RVT and LAStools can be installed via the official QGIS plugin repository Whitebox Tools need to be installed as described [here](https://rashms.com/qgis/install-whitebox-tools-plugin-on-qgis/).
 For further and detailed LAStools installation instructions see [here](https://rapidlasso.com/2013/09/29/how-to-install-lastools-toolbox-in-qgis/).

+# **General notes on input LiDAR data**
+All tools are designed to work best with data that is in square tiles between one and about 25 million points.
+Processing time increases exponentially with the number of points, as does the RAM memory requirement.
+The best practice for processing large datasets is to split the data into overlapping tiles (e.g., 20 m overlap), batch process the tiles, and “de-collar" (remove the overlaps) the resulting raster datasets.

 # **Modules**